sixuanhan/nuggets/IMPLEMENTATION.md

 	int goldRemaining;  // the number of unclaimed nuggets player_t* players[MaxPlayers];  // an array of players addr_t* spectator; // the spectator's address
-	hashtable_t* nuggetsInPile;  // where all the gold is and how many nuggets there are in each pile } game_t;
+	counters_t* nuggetsInPile;  // where all the gold is and how many nuggets there are in each pile } game_t;
 ```